-The Humber Bridge 200 takes place on the 23rd September 2017, and is a 200km (125mile) Audax.
-A cycle ride up into the Yorkshire Wolds, then south over the rivers Ouse and Trent before climbing the North Lincolnshire Wolds and returning to the start with a crossing of the Humber Bridge.
+The Humber Bridge 200 first ran on the 23rd September 2017; it is a 200km (125mile) Audax.
+The 2018 edition – perhaps the last because the Curate is leaving St Helen’s after that – will take place on the 22nd September 2018.
+This is a cycle ride up into the Yorkshire Wolds, then south over the rivers Ouse and Trent before climbing the North Lincolnshire Wolds and returning to the start with a crossing of the Humber Bridge.

 VeloClub 167 and St Helen’s Church, Welton, in the East Riding of Yorkshire, invite you to enter this 200km ‘Brevet Randonneur’ Audax: The ‘Humber Bridge 200’.
 There will be refreshments at the beginning and the end in St Helen’s Church and there is parking in the village.
 The start is only a short ride from Brough Railway Station on the line into Hull, and for the adventurous, the 8am start time allows riders to cycle down from York… making this an Extended Calendar Event (ECE) – contact the organiser for a recommended 50km route from York to Welton.